ericmathison/articles/understaning-require-in-ruby.md

 program on any UNIX terminal, your computer is looking through the executable files in the directories specified in your `$PATH` variable. `require` does something very similar.
-When, for example, you write `require 'set'` at the top of your ruby file, you are telling ruby to look through a bunch of directories for a library called set.rb (Ruby's set library).
+When, for example, you write `require 'set'` at the top of your Ruby file, you are telling Ruby to look through a bunch of directories for a library called set.rb (Ruby's set library).

-So where does ruby look for set.rb?
+So where does Ruby look for set.rb?
 Well, once again, Ruby has something very similar to UNIX's `$PATH` variable.
 It is the global variable `$LOAD_PATH` also sometimes known by it's ugly and undescriptive alias `$:` (which I don't suggest using by the way--short though it may be).
 It is an array of directory names